News and Events

 2019 was another very busy year for our studio, with Tony’s work in acrylic fast catching up to his international success as a highly skilled and original painter in watercolour.
 Art critics, curators, art scientists and others have noted his application of centuries-old watercolour methods to create contemporary acrylic effects without precedent in either medium.
 This year he was a finalist in Hadley's Art Prize, Australia’s richest competition for landscape, and Highly Commended by the judges, who called his canvas, Tao Sublime 5, "…expressive (and) dreamlike, (portraying) weather, atmosphere and a very particular sense of place in an intriguing medium, combining the holistic qualities of Taoism with a Turneresque sublime romanticism."

 We were then pleased to show a number of Tao Sublime Series canvasses at ACAE Gallery in Canterbury, Melbourne within a privete exhibition, hung under gallery lighting and the most recent watercolours on tables, matted for framing, as well as a range of Carmel’s recent works.
 These included her most recently painted meditation books.
 Carmel is now extending her practice in screen-painting and to images in sprayed paint, inspired by the late-career works of Sidney Nolan in the same medium.
 In 2018 and then again in 2019 Carmel took two of our exhibitions overseas, to Hong Kong and then to mainland China, where both Tony and Carmel were part of a group show of Chinese and Australian artists curated by Tony Scott, director of China Art Projects, who also commissioned Carmel to provide art for the rooms and suites of a hotel in China.
-Meanwhile, Tony Smibert is now increasingly focused on bigger works and looking forward to his retrospective survey exhibition at Tasmania’s Queen Victoria Museum & Art Gallery (QVMAG) now scheduled for early 2021
+Meanwhile, Tony Smibert is now increasingly focused on bigger works and looking forward to his retrospective survey exhibition at Tasmania’s Queen Victoria Museum & Art Gallery (QVMAG) now re-scheduled due to COVID.
+It will now run from December 2021 through to November 2022

 ACAE Exhibition, Melbourne, November 2019